-Graduate-level course at Tinbergen Institute, Teaching assistant to Prof. Dr. Christian Stoltenberg, Spring 2015
+Graduate-level course at the Tinbergen Institute, Teaching assistant to Prof. Dr. Christian Stoltenberg, Spring 2015

 Section of Quantitative Economic, Amsterdam School of Economics , Spring 2016

 Besides economics, my greatest passion is aviation.
-It all began in my early childhood, when my dad — who’s himself a passionate airman — took my brother and me regularly to the nearby airfield for a flight.
-The interest grew steadily over time, and, ultimately, in the age of 14 I started with the training for the glider pilot license.
+It all began in my early childhood, when my dad — who’s himself a passionate airman — took me and my brother regularly to the nearby airfield for a flight.
+The interest grew steadily over time, and, ultimately, in the age of 14, I started with the training for the glider pilot license.

-Later on, I continued with the flight training and made the so-called sports pilot license.
+Later on, I continued with the flight training to obtain the sports pilot license.
 With this license in my pocket, I was allowed to fly microlight aircraft.
 These are small single-engine aircraft with a maximum take-off weight (MTOW) limited to 472.5kg.
 Due to their limited weight and (relatively) modern engines, they provide a low cost entry into engine-powered flying.
-Since, however — not the least due to my father — my excitement is for vintage aircraft, I immediately continued the training to obtain a private pilot license (PPL).
-With this license the MTOW depends on the particular aircraft and I subsequently made class-ratings for planes with a MTOW of 750kg and later 2 tonnes.
+Since, however — not the least due to my father — my excitement is for vintage aircraft, I immediately continued the training to obtain a private pilot license.
+With this license the MTOW depends on the particular class-ratings, which in my case was for places with a MTOW of up to 2 tonnes.
 At the time, this license allowed me to fly the Piper Pa-18 of a friend of mine, for what I am highly indebted to him.
-His Pa-18 was built in 1953 and served in the Belgium military as a basic trainer after Second World War.
+His Pa-18 was built in 1953 and served in the Belgian military as a basic trainer after World War II.
 It’s a great plane and offers a lot of fun for your buck!
-Since then, I made large distance trips with the Pa-18 to Poland and the Baltic countries in 2014 and the Scandinavian countries in 2015 or, together with my father, to France and Spain as well as the Czech republic and Croatia in a Focke Wulf P-149D.

-In August 2016, I have the chance to fly an open-canopy biplane from the early 1970s.
+Since August 2016, I regularly fly an open-canopy biplane from the early 1970s.
 This Starduster Too is an American kit plane powered by a flat-4-cylinder Lycoming O-360 engine that is powerful enough for some advanced aerobatics.